testarnyttnamn/testnamemaster/docs/source/example.rst

         # and the dark energy model
         #
         # ATTENTION: If you have CAMB/CLASS already installed and
-        # you are not using the likelihood conda environment
+        # you are not using the CLOE conda environment
         # or option (2) in cell (3) (Cobaya modules), you can add an extra key called 'path' within the camb dictionary
         # to point to your already installed CAMB code:
         'theory': {'camb':